Ideas-on-Stage/ideasonstage.com/content/news/2018-02-16-the-darkest-hour-presentation-lessons.en.md

 Next time you find yourself getting prepared to give a presentation, remember these 3 simple tips from The Darkest Hour and prepare to give your finest talk yet:

--	Be brave enough to listen to your audience – and if you have no idea what they are thinking, feeling, believing or doing, find out!
+− Be brave enough to listen to your audience—and if you have no idea what they are thinking, feeling, believing or doing, find out!

--	Spend the time to write and craft your messages, and practice them aloud.
+− Spend the time to write and craft your messages, and practice them aloud.
 Then review, edit and iterate.

--	If you feel the shadows of fear – inner critics, voices of comparison, or even shame – begin by acknowledging the feeling.
+− If you feel the shadows of fear—inner critics, voices of comparison, or even shame—begin by acknowledging the feeling.
 It’s OK: you are human.
 Then come back to your passion, your purpose for presenting, and move forward.

 **Do not attempt to be perfect or fearless.
 Dare to prepare, and dare to present.**